JarrodAmyx/fridgeHelper/FridgeManagerProject/ReadMe.md

 Our fridge management system has various features to manage space, expiration dates, and other attributes, such as providing reminders when an item's expiration date is approaching, reached, or exceeded.
 The system also alerts users when the available space in the fridge is running low, prompting them to remove an item before depositing another.

 ## System prerequisite
-1. Python must be preinstalled.
+1. Python must be pre-installed.
 To install python go to
 [Download Python](https://www.python.org/downloads/)
 ## How to Start the application